Music in our worship

-The Thomas Elliot Organ at Crick Parish Church is a rare example of an instrument following the old English tradition.
+The Thomas Elliot organ is a rare example of an instrument following the old English tradition.
 The organ was originally built in 1819 by Thomas Elliot of Tottenham Court Road for the Chapel Royal at St James' Palace, London before eventually finding its current home in our church.
 A number of modifications have been to the instrument over the years and in 1978 a minor restoration was undertaken.

 In 1999, the Church undertook a report about the condition of the organ and was advised at that time, that with routine maintenance the organ should be able to function into the foreseeable future.